Institute Advisory Board

 T.C.
 Heath, BBA06, joined AIG's Enterprise Risk Management group in 2011 in New York City after graduating from Georgia State University with an M.S. in risk management and insurance.
 As a risk analyst, he is responsible for researching credit markets and collaborating with key business stakeholders to develop firm-wide risk analytics.
 Prior to joining AIG, T.C. interned at ACE Group as a risk analyst and worked at Crawford and Co. as a property and casualty insurance adjuster.
 He holds the Associate in Risk Management (ARM) and Associate in Claims (AIC) designations from The Institutes.
 During his time at the University of Iowa, he found his passion for risk management and enjoys every opportunity to reconnect with his Iowa roots.

-Dana Ramundt, BBA74, is president and CEO of The Dana Company, an independent insurance agency he founded in Des Moines, Iowa, currently serving clients in 22 states.
-His career, with the exception of a two-year stint as regional vice president of a securities firm, has been in insurance agencies in Mason City and Des Moines, prior to starting The Dana Company in 1989.
+Dana Ramundt, BBA74, is president and CEO of The Dana Company, an independent insurance agency he founded in Des Moines, Iowa, that currently serves clients in 22 states.
+The majority of his career has been in insurance agencies in Mason City and Des Moines, prior to starting The Dana Company in 1989.

-Ramundt served his community as county campaign chairman and president of the Cerro Gordo County United Way and founder of a Crime Stoppers program in 1982.
-He has served the insurance industry as president of two county independent insurance agents' associations and as president of the Independent Insurance Agents of Iowa, and most recently served on the board of the Independent Insurance Agents and Brokers of America.
-He was on the board of trustees of Kaplan University for 19 years and is currently a board member of project InVEST, a national program for the introduction of the insurance industry to high school and college students.
-Ramundt initiated the reestablishment of the insurance program at the University of Iowa which has now evolved into the Vaughan Institute.
+Ramundt has served the insurance industry as president of two county independent insurance agents' associations and as president of the Independent Insurance Agents of Iowa, and most recently served on the board of the Independent Insurance Agents and Brokers of America.
+He also served four years as a board member of Project InVEST, a national program for the introduction of the insurance industry to high school and college students throughout the country.
+Ramundt initiated the reestablishment of the insurance program at the University of Iowa, which has now evolved into the Vaughan Institute.

 President and CEO